open-power-ref-design/private-compute-cloud/README.rst

 #.
 Wait for cluster-genesis to complete, ~3 hours:

 #.
-Edit the OpenStack and Swift configuration files:
+Edit the OpenStack configuration files:

+   Instructions for general OpenStack configuration may be found below in the section titled Manual configuration of OpenStack-Ansible parameters.

-   Instructions may be found below in the section titled Swift Installation and Customization.
+   Instructions for Swift configuration may be found below in the section titled Swift Installation and Customization.

 #.
 Invoke the toolkit again to complete the installation::